 The two psychologists identified five levels of motivation which are pre-contemplation, contemplation, preparation, action and maintenance.
 Precontemplation is identified as ignorance of a problem and lack of motivation to change.
 For instance, at times dealing with a service user with drug problems might mean that they not have educational provisions and insight.
 Contemplation brings some self awareness but not intending to change the habit/way of life (Prochaska & DiClemente, 1994).
 For example, a service user with alcohol problems might have knowledge and insight and therefore, readily willing to get help and change whilst in hospital.
 Preparation is marked by small cognitive and behavioural changes (Prochaska & DiClemente, 1994).
 For instance, a service user who has identified their erroneousness of drug misuse might gladly embrace a new lifestyle of healthier living.
 Action involves further cognitive and behavioural changes.
 Service users in this category will readily embrace all the stages above and mostly are allocated support in the community after discharge to keep them afloat.
 Finally, maintenance involves active preservation of changes made at previous stages to avoid relapse (Prochaska & DiClemente, 1994).
 This stage is when services users are given techniques and resources to utilize after discharge in order to avoid a vicious cycle.

-Our nursing and healthcare experts are ready and waiting to assist with any writing project you may have, from simple essay plans, through to full nursing dissertations.
+Our academic experts are ready and waiting to assist with any writing project you may have.
+From simple essay plans, through to full dissertations, you can guarantee we have a service perfectly matched to your needs.

 Cite This Work

-To export a reference to this article please select a referencing stye below:
+To export a reference to this article please select a referencing style below: